 Per ICCB (Illinois Community College Board) regulations, International students (F visa), visitors to the U.S., and Au Pairs (J visa) are not eligible for ESL or other adult education courses.

-All new students wishing to enroll in our free classes are required to complete paperwork and take a written test to determine program eligibility and level.
+To join our free classes as a new student, you must complete some paperwork and take a written test.
+We require this to assess your eligibility and determine the appropriate level at which to start.
 Please call 618-222-5363 to schedule your pre-registration and testing session.